mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Charisma & Loyalty
-At the heart of Vargr psychology is the concept of charisma, which Vargr define as an individual’s prestige and force of personality that attracts other Vargr.
+At the heart of Vargr psychology is the concept of charisma, which Vargr define as an individual's prestige and force of personality that attracts other Vargr.

 This, combined with pack mentality, is the foundation